 The second brain

 Allcott is big on having systems and putting them in place before you need them.
-He gives the example of the Victorians building sewers and the tube network to have 10 times the capacity required at time.
+He gives the example of the Victorians building sewers, and the Tube network both being designed with 10 times the capacity required at time.
 And thank goodness they did, or we’d have some major civil engineering to do right now.

 One second brain tool is the ‘waiting for’ list.
 It’s not a to do list but a list of things that others are doing, for example, getting back to you about the project requirements document by Tuesday.